 Ever imagined why most app clones fail when their original counterparts work so well?

 Looking at Uber’s ongoing success many new entrepreneurs jumped into similar taxi service businesses and went for developing Uber clone apps.

-It is human tendency to follow the things that are tasting success and do something similar hoping to be successful.
+It is a human tendency to follow the things that are tasting success and do something similar hoping to be successful.

 I believe checking out the fact sheets and strategies behind Uber’s success before developing an app like Uber is the most crucial step for mobile app entrepreneurs.

-To make you better understand what keeps you behind, let me explain the reasons behind Uber’s success that I have studied deeply while delivering successful ride-hailing apps.
+To make you better understand what keeps you behind, let me explain the reasons behind Uber’s success that I have studied while delivering successful ride-hailing apps.

 Why is Uber successful?

 Uber was a revolution.
 It started with the real-life problem of two friends who were unable to catch a cab on a winter night.

 During its early years, it has faced a lot of opposition from the government.

 But since it was solving real problems of the consumers, the user base continued rising and the revenue graph continued magnifying.